-The following table provides selected consolidated financial and operating data for each of the fiscal years in the five-year period ended January 30, 2010, including: (a) consolidated statement of income data for each such period, (b) additional operating data for each such period and (c) consolidated balance sheet data as of the end of each such period.
-The consolidated statement of income data for the fiscal years ended January 30, 2010, January 31, 2009 and February 2, 2008 and the consolidated balance sheet data as of January 30, 2010 and January 31, 2009 are derived from our audited consolidated financial statements included in Item 8 that have been audited by KPMG LLP, an independent registered public accounting firm.
-The statement of income data for the fiscal years ended February 2, 2006 and the balance sheet data as of February 2, 2008, February 3, 2007 and January 28, 2006 and the balance sheet data as of February 2, 2008, February 3, 2007 and January 28, 2006 are derived from our audited financial statements that are not included in this Report.
-The selected consolidated financial and operating data set forth below should be read in conjunction with, and are qualified in their entirety by reference to, the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Item 7 and our consolidated financial statements and related notes set forth in the financial pages of this Report.
+The following table provides selected financial and operating data for each of the fiscal years in the five-year period ended January 31, 2009, including: (a) statement of income data for each such period, (b) additional operating data for each such period and (c) balance sheet data as of the end of each such period.
+The statement of income data for the fiscal years ended January 31, 2009, February 2, 2008 and February 3, 2007 and the balance sheet data as of January 31, 2009 and February 2, 2008 are derived from our audited financial statements included in Item 8 that have been audited by KPMG LLP, an independent registered public accounting firm.
+The statement of income data for the fiscal years ended January 28, 2006 and January 29, 2005 and the balance sheet data as of February 3, 2007, January 28, 2006 and January 29, 2005 are derived from our audited financial statements that are not included in this Report.
+The selected financial and operating data set forth below should be read in conjunction with, and are qualified in their entirety by reference to, the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in Item 7 and our financial statements and related notes set forth in the financial pages of this Report.
 Historical results are not necessarily indicative of results to be expected for any future period.